NuteBurn/nuteburn.github.io/_posts/2021-03-06-day-twelve.md

 ## Water

-They both got about 4 cups of water, hoping that it wasn't too much, but time will tell, but it was less than my last water.
+They both got about 4 cups of water, hoping that it wasn't too much, but it was less than my last water.
 I didn't need to pH the water as it came in around 6.2 when I tested it.

 ### Pineapple Express